Principal Financial Group, Inc. research snapshot

 Munger risk inversion

-The thesis fails if markets fall, fee rates compress, net flows stay negative, credit losses rise, mortality or morbidity worsens, pension regulation changes, or investors decide the earnings recovery deserves a lower multiple.
+The thesis fails if U.S. active equity outflows widen, fee rates keep falling, markets fall, credit losses rise, mortality or morbidity worsens, pension regulation changes, or investors decide the earnings recovery deserves a lower multiple.

 Management

 Deanna Strable has CFO, COO, benefits, and enterprise leadership experience, which fits a company where capital allocation and risk discipline matter.
-The test is whether management can convert scale into durable ROE while returning capital responsibly.
+Q2 2026 demonstrated execution, and the Beam Benefits and DentaNet deals show a selective M&A approach with a high bar.

 Industry trend

 Retirement savings, workplace benefits, private-market allocation, and aging demographics are durable themes.
-The industry is not immune to fee pressure, but demand for retirement income and employer benefits remains structurally important.
+The industry is not immune to fee pressure or 401(k) flow dynamics, but demand for retirement income and employer benefits remains structurally important.

 Valuation and margin of safety

-The current price implies confidence in continued operating EPS growth and capital returns.
-Margin of safety is moderate rather than large because the stock is close to its 52-week high and the base scenario is near the current price.
+The current price implies confidence in continued adjusted EPS growth and capital returns.
+Margin of safety is moderate rather than large because the stock is near a 52-week high, trades above the average analyst target of $107.25, and the base scenario is near the current price.

 Source-backed data